 Give it a Try- Save $10

 That had me gasping for air.
-The more I think about it though it was a really nice treat.
-Something I could see myself doing a couple times a year.
+The more I think about it, though, it was a really nice treat—something I could see myself doing a couple of times a year.
 There is a big catch-

 You only have seven days to try the items on and return what you don’t want.
-If you hated every item in the box you would just pay the $10.
+If you hated every item in the box, you would pay $10.

 Otherwise, you pay for only the items you keep.
-The shipping label and bringing back to the post office was easy to do.
-As long as you do it quickly.
+The shipping label and bringing it back to the post office was easy to do as long as you do it quickly.

 Interested in giving it a try?
 You can use my referral link to get $10 off– basically, you won’t pay anything if you try the box and hate everything inside!

-If you hate shopping and are willing to spend a little more for the convenience factor I think it’s totally worth a try.
+If you hate shopping and are willing to spend a little more on the convenience factor, I think it’s totally worth a try.

-If the prices are too high for you I would stick to shopping TJMaxx, Marshall’s etc.
+If the prices are too high for you, I will stick to shopping TJMaxx, Marshall’s, etc.